Mulch is a beautiful thing, usually.

 First of all, too much of a good thing is just that — too much.
-Don’t pile too much mulch around the trunk or main stem; keep it a couple of inches away and no deeper than 3 inches to guard against potential crown rot diseases, slugs, and rodents that like to lodge in the pile.
+Don’t pile too much mulch around the trunk or main stem; keep it a couple of inches (5 cm.) away, and no deeper than 3 inches (7.5 cm.) to guard against potential crown rot diseases, slugs, and rodents that like to lodge in the pile.
 Using mulch in gardens to excess may also encourage the plant to root in the mulch and not in the soil, which will cause root decay, especially when the mulch dries out.

 Another garden mulch problem caused by thick application is possible fungi establishment, resulting in the creation of water repellent conditions.
 If this occurs, water is unable to penetrate the mulch and irrigate the plant.
 Conversely, using mulch in the garden too deeply may also do the reverse and allow the soil to become sodden, contributing to root rot and oxygen deprivation.

 An unscientific rule of thumb to discern if food is edible in the kitchen fridge is to take a whiff.
 The same idea works for mulch.
 When mulch is stored in huge piles for lengthy periods, problems with mulch may arise and you can usually smell them.
 When stored in this manner, the mulch undergoes anaerobic fermentation, which creates sulfides such as acetic acid, ethanol, and methanol.
 These odiferous gases are toxic to plants, causing annual, perennial, and shrub foliage to appear bleached or scorched.